TCF proudly supports diversity and inclusion. Read our full statement here.

 Boskind graduated from the University of Texas at San Antonio and holds a Masters of Arts in Psychology from St. Mary’s University.
 He earned his Masters and Ph.D. in clinical and school psychology from Hofstra University in New York.

 Boskind was born and raised in San Antonio, Texas where his Deer Oaks company is presently headquartered.
-Due to their Irish ancestry, Boskind and his husband, Robby McMillan-Boskind, split time between their penthouse in Times Square, New York and 15th Century Clonbrock castle in Ireland.
+Due to their Irish ancestry, Boskind splits his time between his penthouse in Times Square, New York and his 15th Century Clonbrock castle in Ireland.

 Peter Drake graduated from Stanford University and Stanford Business School, and owned a consulting firm serving non-profit board and staff leadership for many years.
 He also worked in banking, marketing, and real estate.
 Peter has served on over 10 non-profit boards, and now volunteers through his COIL Foundation (http://www.coilfoundation.org).
 He came out in 2009 as a gay man after a long straight marriage, and has two adult children, both of whom are gay.
 Peter has appeared on the Dr. Oz show, testified in the California State Senate, and currently serves on the board of the San Francisco Gay Men’s Chorus, the Grace Cathedral, and TurnOut.
 He was a trustee of the Tyler Clementi Foundation.
 He is now the inaugural member of the TCF Advisory Council.
 Along the way, his passion for music led him to envision “Tyler’s Suite,” and he was central to commissioning this powerful song cycle.
 Peter is newly married to Jared Moreno Drake; they make their home in the San Francisco Bay Area, and travel extensively.